PrashantRanjan09/LIME-Text_Data/README.md

 # LIME-Text_Data
 Implementation of LIME (Local Interpretable Model-Agnostic Explanations) on Text Data.
-This helps to give an intuitive explanantion of why a model is predicting what its is predicting.
+This helps to give an intuitive explanantion of why a model is predicting what it is predicting.
 The notebook uses a simple classification task to highlight the contributors towards the prediction it made (See Below):